jonatasemidio/XeiK/README.md

 Know how this things work is hard by default!!
 So...
 Imagine All of Them together?
 Just Chuck Norris can solve this!

-What is the WeiK goals?
+What is the XeiK goals?
 -----------------------

 Put all of this gifts together and integrate all of them.